HL7/fhir-shorthand/input/pagecontent/overview.md

   Alias: $SCT = http://snomed.info/sct
   ```

-* **Coded Data Types**: A leading hash sign (#) (*aka* number sign, pound sign, or octothorp) is used in FSH to denote a code taken from a formal terminology.
+* **Coded Data Types**: A leading hash sign (#) (*aka* number sign, pound sign, or octothorpe) is used in FSH to denote a code taken from a formal terminology.
 FSH provides special grammar for expressing FHIR's coded data types (code, Coding, and CodeableConcept) that combines the code system, code, and (optionally) a display text.
 Here is a SNOMED-CT code in this syntax, using the previously-defined alias:

   ```
   $SCT#363346000 "Malignant neoplastic disease (disorder)"